Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

   Traffic Shaping is used to control how network interface bandwidth should be shared among the classes.
 Of course we are not interested for this feature to just monitor the traffic.
 Classification will be enough for monitoring everything.

+I have to admit though, I usually apply QoS (including traffic shaping) to all my servers.
+The key reasons are:

+- ensure administrative tasks (like ssh, dns, etc) will always have a small but guaranteed bandwidth
+- ensure other administrative tasks will not monopolized all the available bandwidth (like backups)
+- ensure end-users will not be able to monopolize all the available bandwidth

-Once we have applied **traffic classification**, we can use **netdata** to visualize the bandwidth consumption per class in real-time.
+Once **traffic classification** is applied, we can use **netdata** to visualize the bandwidth consumption per class in real-time (no configuration is needed for netdata - it will figure it out).

 Check this animated gif: